grove/triplestores/allegrograph/README.md

+This is a Ubuntu 12.04 Vagrant box.
+It uses Upstart for running the triplestore server.

 Note that the vagrant provisioning script expects that
 <code>agraph-4.13.1-linuxamd64.64.tar.gz</code> is located in this
 directory.
 Please add it yourself as Allegrograph is proprietary